-This is a sermon for the Feast of the Nativity (Christmas).
-The Scripture it references is Isaiah 9:2-7.
+This is a sermon for the second Sunday after Pentecost.
+The Scripture it references is Mark 2:23-3:6.

 “How to destroy him.”
 That is what Mark tells us the Pharisees wanted to do after their disagreement with Jesus about the Sabbath.
 It’s a very strong response, isn’t it?
 I might disagree with someone about all sorts of things, but it doesn’t usually leave me wanting to destroy them.
 It’s a bit over the top, don’t you think?

 It probably helps to realise that Sabbath, for the Pharisees, wasn’t just a point of legal detail, but was a fundamental question of their identity and place in the world.
 The idea of a shared day of rest – a time for worship and recreation and freedom from the anxieties of work, for their whole community together – was part of what it meant to be Jewish, and part of what it meant to be in relationship with God.
 They felt threatened that if they lost the Sabbath, they would lose a key part of who they were, and a key part of their connection with God.
 It was a very, very big deal.

 But the problem was that in trying to preserve that, they were insisting on doing it in a way which became oppressive.
 When you couldn’t pick food if you were hungry, or heal someone who could wait for medical treatment until tomorrow, because those things were too much like “work”… well, Jesus thought they’d missed the point.

 And the key to this really comes in him saying, “The sabbath was made for humankind, and not humankind for the sabbath.”
 His point is that the rules about not working for one day a week are not meant to oppress us, they’re meant to do us good.